akshay827/Markov-Features/README.md

 # Markov-Features
 Implementation of functions that comes in handy for extracting markov features from images in DCT and DWT domains.
+These features can be useful in detecting splicing in digital images, and are originally desribed in the paper [Digital image splicing detection based on Markov features in DCT and DWT domain](https://www.sciencedirect.com/science/article/abs/pii/S0031320312002440?via%3Dihub) by He et al.